-The English curriculum comprises Reading, Writing and Speaking and Listening.
-Strathmore Primary School engages all students in becoming literate.
+The English curriculum as drawn from the Victorian Curriculum, comprises Reading, Writing and Speaking and Listening.
+Strathmore Primary School engages all students in growing their literacy skills and becoming literate.

 Strathmore Primary School provides a developmental Reading, Writing and Spelling program.
 Our school is committed to the Early Years Literacy Program (Prep to Year 4) and the Middle Years Literacy Program (Years 5 & 6).
-Parents, specialist teachers and classroom teachers provide support for our English program, individually, in small groups and inclusively within the classroom.
+Parents, specialist teachers and classroom teachers provide support for our literacy program, individually, collaboratively and inclusively in our classrooms.

 Currently, we are implementing the whole school writing program, ‘Big Write’ and ‘VCOP’ through Andrell Education (http://www.andrelleducation.com.au/).
 This program engages students in writing by enabling them to fluently engage with, critique and improve their writing, through the focus of vocabulary use, connectives, sentence openers and punctuation use.